 Outlook doesn't create a local copy of the archive mailbox on a user's computer, even if it's configured to use Cached Exchange Mode.
 Users can access an archive mailbox in online mode only.

 • In-Place Archiving is a premium feature and requires an Exchange Enterprise client access license (CAL).
 For details about how to license Exchange, see Exchange Server Licensing.

 Moving messages to the archive mailbox

 There are several ways to move messages from a user's primary mailbox to their archive mailbox:

 Move or copy messages manually: Users can manually move or copy messages from their primary mailbox or a .pst file to their archive mailbox.
-The archive mailbox appears as another mailbox Outlook and Outlook on the web or like a mounted .pst file in Outlook and Outlook on the web.
+The archive mailbox appears as another mailbox Outlook and Outlook on the web or like a mounted .pst file in Outlook.

 Move or copy messages using Inbox rules: Users can create Inbox rules in Outlook or Outlook on the web to automatically move messages to a folder in their archive mailbox.

 Move messages using retention policies: You can use retention policies to automatically move messages to the archive mailbox.
 Users can also apply personal tags to move messages to their archive mailbox.
 For details about archive and retention policies, see the next section in this topic.

 Import messages from .pst files: In Exchange Server, you can use a mailbox import request to import messages from a .pst file to a user's archive or primary mailbox.
 For details, see Mailbox imports and exports in Exchange Server.